 Reflux may be also be caused by drinking too much fluid (Beer?
 Water?
 Soda?) on an already full stomach.
 Over-eating can cause reflux too, but usually it’s what you ate, not how much.

 3).
 Question three: Is this stress related?
 It was a huge revelation when I made the connection between anxiety or anger and how my gut hurt later.
 More on this below….

 4).
 Question four: Is it like this most of the time?
 If so, it could be any of the three above.
 It could also be a “bug”, but unless you’re actively throwing up or having severe diarrhea, this is usually not the case.
-Chronic candida, bacteria and parasites can definitely affect your digestion though.
-As can internal disorders you should see your doctor about.
+Chronic candida, bacteria and parasites can definitely affect your digestion and can be aggravated by something you ate or by stress.
+Morinda Supreme is what I use in the clinic to handle yeast, bacteria and parasites while also assisting digestion.
+It’s a miracle worker – but only this brand, no substitutes please.
+For persistent internal disorders see your doctor!

 What To Do When Your Stomach Hurts?
 Some surprises…

 PLAN # ONE: If you have diarrhea, this may totally surprise you….

 If the bowels are loose and you feel like eating, eat meat, not fiber

 Plain meat, like a sautéed burger patty, plain broiled fish or stewed chicken (drink the broth too) have no fiber, carbs or starch.
 An upset gut (chronically and acutely) cannot handle the breakdown of most sugars and starches, especially complex carbohydrates such as grains, beans and sweet potato.
 Even cooked vegetables can hurt when your gut is flared up.

 For a day or two, eat NO vegetable matter except steamed spinach (no other greens), de-seeded cooked zucchini, well cooked green beans, or peeled and well cooked carrots.